 - UMBC has adopted the U.S. Department of Education’s College Financing Plan.
 You can view your College Financing Plan via your myUMBC account.
 There will be a link to your College Financing Plan when you view your financial aid offer by using the link provided.

 - Review your myUMBC notifications and to-dos and reply to requests promptly.
 Failure to respond within the requested time frame may reduce your financial aid funding.

-- The awards listed on your initial financial aid offer are based on full-time enrollment.
-If you plan to enroll for less than 12 credits, you must contact the Office of Financial Aid and Scholarships to discuss how part-time enrollment may affect your awards.
+- Many awards listed on your initial financial aid offer may be based on full-time enrollment.
+If you plan to enroll for less than 12 credits, you should contact the Office of Financial Aid and Scholarships to discuss how part-time enrollment may affect your awards.

 One More Step…

 - Apply for a loan if the combination of your grants, scholarships and personal contributions are not sufficient to cover your costs.
 Apply for loans by our priority deadline date – please visit Loans for additional information and to see final application deadline dates.

 - Please note that in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must have a FAFSA on file and be enrolled in six or more credits.

 - Review your e-bill through myUMBC by navigating to the “Guide” then “Billing and Personal Finances.”